PlOszukiwaczDEV/lyntrpy/README.md

-# lyrntpy
+# lyntrpy
- A api wrapper for lyrnt`s api in python
+ A api wrapper for lyntr`s api in python

 # How to make the .env file
 In order to create a `.env` file you need 3 cookies: